espocrm/documentation/docs/administration/import.md

 Provides the ability to import records from CSV files.

 Administrator can access import at Administration > Import.
-By default regular users don't have an access.
+By default, regular users don't have access.
 It can be granted with ACL roles.
 Administrator also can add the Import tab at Administration > User Interface > Tab List.

 In this article: